Forricide/still-feel-alive/Chapter 1.md

 *And I'm just getting started.*

-She turns on the light before opening the blinds; the light goes off a few seconds later.
+She turns on the light before opening the blinds; the light goes off a half second later.
 She doesn't remember being able to sleep in until 5 in the afternoon.
-Maybe *that* was the most difficult thing she'd done all day.
+Maybe *that* is the most difficult thing she's done all day.

 A quick glance at the calendar reveals that it's a school day.
 But there's no memory of that, not even a faint recollection.
 Maybe she'd decided to skip this morning.
-Yesterday hadn't been great, if the vague feeling she has is anything to go by.
+Yesterday hadn't been great, if this vague feeling of misery she has is anything to go by.

 *Why does it hurt so much?* Screaming, throat ragged.